 What are the main causes of orthodontic problems?

 Heredity and genetic problems are causing malocclusion in children.
 It is not children’s fault when they inherit teeth or jaw deformities.
 Your children can experience the same problem that you have.
-Sometimes, some bad habits, such as, thumb sucking, pacifiers or other objects that children bite, can cause these misalignments in their teeth by the time.
-Mouth breathing, reflux, inability to swallow properly are also major factors in creating orthodontic problems.
+Sometimes, some bad habits, such as thumb sucking, pacifier use, or other objects that children bite, can cause these misalignments in their teeth over time.
+Mouth breathing, reflux, and inability to swallow properly are also major factors in creating orthodontic problems.

 How should I know my kid needs orthodontics?